FanderWasTaken/wine-dependency-hell-solver/.github/README.md

-# Wine Dependency Hell Solver
+# Wine Dependency Hell Solver 🍷

 ![logo](WDHS.png)

 ## Description

 If you ever had issues launching or running software with Wine, then try this script.
-I made it as a replacement for Wine/Proton-tricks, it functions similarly to Valve's installscript.vdf.
+I made it as a replacement for Wine/Proton-tricks.
+It functions similarly to Valve's installscript.vdf.
 Because not every piece of software comes with all the required dependencies, this script installs **every single required dependency**.
-So you can spend more time on using the software you want and less time on tinkering.
+So you can spend more time using the software you want and less time tinkering.

 The main goal of this project is to provide users with dependencies that Wine can't ship.
-For that reason WMP and Windows System Files aren't included here.
-If something still doesn't work after using this script and no Wine version fixes your issues, there's a good chance that you're trying to run a half-baked piece of software.
+WMP and Windows system files aren't included here.
+If something still doesn't work after using this script and no Wine version fixes your issues, there's a chance that you're trying to run a half-baked piece of software.

 > \[!TIP]
 > If you're having issues with your game or program of any kind try different Wine/Proton versions.